AutodeskGames/stingray-docs/source/stingray_help/playtesting/connecting_to_remote/setting_up_android.md

 To connect the Stingray Engine to an Android device:

-1. Make sure you have followed all the steps under ~{ Requirements for Android game development }~ in order to prepare your development environment.
+1. If you haven't done so already, follow the first-time setup instructions under ~{ Get started on Android }~.

 2. Plug your device in to a USB port on your Windows machine.